theogwo/HeadTTS/README.md

 </details>

 <details>
-  <summary>Click to see the available input types for synthesize request.</summary>
+  <summary>CLICK HERE to see the available input types for synthesize request.</summary>

 The `input` parameter can be a string or, alternatively, an array of strings or inputs items.